Truthfully, I categorize his statement as flat-out bonkers.

 No end in sight, no containment that is happening.

-All these people losing their their homes.
+All these people losing their homes.

-And then when questioned by a reporter about her absence and about the fires, uh she just refuses to answer any questions.
+And then when questioned by a reporter about her absence and about the fires, she just refuses to answer any questions.

-And it even got worse during a press conference when she doesn't even know what what uh website to give out for people to go to to get help, what number to give out for people to get help.
+And it even got worse during a press conference when she doesn't even know what website to give out for people to go to to get help, what number to give out for people to get help.

 Listen.